 What is your UX design influences your rankings?
 Essential eCommerce features you may optimize to improve your online performance.

 How UX Influences Your Rankings

-Good offer, marketing plan, budget, potential customers are not enough when you sell your products or services online.
-Another very important aspect to consider is what your online store looks like.
+Good offer, marketing plan, budget, potential customers are not enough to sell your products or services online.
+Another essential aspect to consider is what your online store looks like.